| | |

 comparison of Bible statements concerning human and spiritual beings, and earthly and

 heavenly promises.
+These

 words are usually given very uncertain meanings, and wrong ideas of their meanings produce